-"Since no one knows when the market will truly level out and values will start to climb, buyers are trying to insulate themselves from buying an overvalued home," Gennari says.
+"Since no one knows when the market will truly level out and values will start to climb, buyers are trying to insulate themselves from buying an overvalued home," says Roxanne Gennari, a sales associate with Coldwell Banker Residential Brokerage in Princeton Junction, N.J.
 "Buyers are looking for the best deal they can get.
 In many cases, they only want to buy if they can get a house at a certain price."

 Here are six items on homebuyers' checklists in today's market.